eclipse-archived/antenna/antenna-documentation/src/site/markdown/generators/sw360-update-generator-step.md

 * `proxy.use`: Enable proxy for communication to SW360.
 * `update_releases`: Update already existing releases
 * `update_sources`: Upload sources corresponding to releases to SW360
+* `delete_obsolete_sources`: Delete source attachments other than the one that is currently uploaded.

 #### Name of your Project
 As mentioned above all information created or updated will be with your current project metadata.